beNative/udio-prompt-crafter/docs/MANUAL_FUNCTIONAL.md

         -   **Generate Description:** Converts your tag list into a descriptive, paragraph-style prompt.
 The generated text appears in this panel.
         -   **Generate Titles:** Analyzes your prompt to brainstorm five creative song titles.
 The list of titles will appear in this panel, each with a copy button.
     -   **Resizable Splitter:** You can click and drag the splitter between the two panels to resize them to your preference.
 Your chosen layout is saved automatically.
+-   **UDIO Params Tab:** This tab provides a dedicated form to specify parameters for UDIO.
+You can toggle if the track is instrumental, provide custom lyrics, and set a target duration in seconds.
--   **JSON Output Tab:** This tab provides a structured JSON object containing your selected tags, text inputs, and category order.
+-   **JSON Output Tab:** This tab provides a structured JSON object containing your selected tags, text inputs, category order, and UDIO parameters.
 This is useful for saving, sharing, or for use in other tools.
 -   **Conflict Warnings:** If you select tags that are logically incompatible (e.g., "Slow Tempo" and "High Tempo"), a warning box will appear at the top of this panel listing the conflicts.

 ## Header Controls (Crafter View Only)